CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/README.md

 ## Subdivision

- The S2Geometry library uses the Hilbert surface filling curve to map a 2D array into a 1D array.
-The curve increases in granularity with each successive level of detail.
-Each tile subdivides into a 4 smaller tiles.
-When the `quadtree` tiling scheme is used, the bounding volume subdivides into these 4 tiles retaining the same bounding heights.
-When the `octree` tiling scheme is used, the bounding volume of the tile subdivides into these 4 tiles, with an additional split at the midpoint of the bounding heights, yielding 8 children tiles.
+The S2 library defines a [cell hierarchy](http://s2geometry.io/devguide/s2cell_hierarchy), that follows uniform subdivision using a quadtree structure, where each cell subdivides into 4 smaller cells that combine to occupy the same area as the parent.

+When used with `3DTILES_implicit_tiling`, a `quadtree` subdivision scheme will follow the rules for subdivision as defined by S2.
+When an `octree` subdivision scheme is used, the split in the vertical dimension occurs at the midpoint of the `minimumHeight` and `maximumHeight` of the parent tile.

 ## Schema Changes